cloudmesh-community/book/chapters/class/516/ufo.md

 * <https://github.com/cloudmesh-community/cm>

-and contains an alpha version which is currently worked on.
+and contains an alpha version that is currently worked on.
 Please do not expect that the documentation is up to date.
-Residential students most frequently chose this as option.
-All programming in the project is done in python and weekly updates are discussed in meetings or in github.
+Residential students most frequently chose this as an option.
+All programming in the project is done in python, and weekly updates are discussed in meetings or in GitHub.

 ## Project: Virtual Cluster

-As previously stated, all students can contribute and participate on the creation of the Cloud service mesh project called Cloudmesh Version 4 that we will be using throughout the class to improve and interface with cloud and container frameworks.
+As previously stated, all students can contribute and participate in the creation of the Cloud service mesh project called Cloudmesh Version 4 that we will be using throughout the class to improve and interface with cloud and container frameworks.
 This project is